 2. Alone time

 Puppies need lots of companionship and playtime with you – that’s a given.
-However, preparing your puppy for occasions when they will be left alone is extremely important.
+However, preparing your puppy for occasions when it will be left alone is extremely important.
 Your puppy needs to learn how to occupy themselves when they are on their own.

-If they currently have company all day, everyday, they may develop anxious behaviour or separation issues when things return to normal.
+If they currently have company all day, every day, they may develop anxious behaviour or separation issues when things return to normal.
 This could result in behaviours like chewing, barking or howling.